Do I need to be licensed?

 I have been a real estate licensee for many years.
 Am I exempt from the continuing education requirements?

-The law does provide for an exemption from this requirement for any licensed real estate broker who is engaged full time in the real estate business and who has been licensed for at least 15 consecutive years immediately preceding their renewal.
+The law does currently provide for an exemption from this requirement for any licensed real estate broker who is engaged full time in the real estate business and who has been licensed for at least 15 consecutive years and has maintained continuous licensure (no breaks in licensure for reasons such as late renewal submission).
 This exemption must have been met prior to July 1, 2008.
 An attorney admitted to the New York State bar is also exempt from the continuing education requirement.

 The commission or compensation of a real estate broker is not regulated by statute or regulation, therefore the amount and terms are negotiable.
 A real estate broker shall never offer a property for sale or lease without the authorization of the owner.
 Therefore, prior to the listing or marketing of a client’s real property, it is incumbent upon the real estate broker and the client to mutually agree on a reasonable rate of compensation.